fmarque/fmarque/README.md

 - 👋 Hi, I’m @fmarque
 - 👀 I’m interested in design and coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning C
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : marquezfrances@icloud.com

 <!---